WBE

 TAKEAWAYS

-Understanding the wine supply chain and learning what the financial effects of key decisions at any point along the supply chain has on cost of goods, pricing and marketing a wine.
+Understanding the wine supply chain and learning what the financial effects of key decisions at any point along the supply/value chain has on cost of goods, pricing and marketing a wine.
 The additional benefit is learning more about, and gaining a greater appreciation for, wine language, viticulture, winemaking and more detailed aspects of what truly goes into the production of a bottle of wine.

 Wine Business Education (WBE) Financial Workbooks